English folk and traditional music on the Internet

 Radio

-Folk Roots has a list of Radio & TV stations and programmes, both broadcast and Internet-based.
+Jacey Bedford maintains Folk on the Radio - UK, a list of folk music radio programmes.
 Some Internet radio stations which feature English music (as part of wider programming) are The Music Well (formerly RadioBritfolk), FolkCast, and Fred McCormick's Worlds of Trad.

 Discographies, bibliographies and indexes